School of Medicine

 Resident in Surgery - Plastic & Reconstructive Surgery

 She received her medical degree from Johns Hopkins and her bachelor's in cellular biology from California State University Northridge.
 While at Hopkins, Dr. Darrach completed a dedicated research fellowship studying oncologic reconstruction outcomes under the mentorship of Dr. Justin Sacks and worked as a medical illustrator designing patient and surgeon education tools.

 S-SPIRE Project Manager, Stanford-Surgery Policy Improvement Research and Education Center

-BioKristen Davis, MPH is the Lead Social Science Research Professional and has been working at Stanford since 2013, she joined S-SPIRE in March of 2018.
+BioKristen Davis, MPH, CAPM is the Lead Social Science Research Professional at the S-SPIRE Center.
 She has a background in biology as well as public health.
-She supports multiple Principal Investigators with their current funded projects as Project Manager, she also is the Supervisor to the Social Science Research Professionals within S-SPIRE.
+She supports multiple principal investigators with their current funded projects as project manager.
 Kristen also assists with the grant submission process within the Department of Surgery acting as a liaison with the Research Management Group.
-She is passionate about her work and works hard to help make sure Stanford remains a competitive research institution.

 Aaron J. Dawes, MD, PhD, FACS, FASCRS